The Holy Bible was originally written in Hebrew (Old Testament) and Greek (New Testament).

 So why do they keep making more translations, when we’ve already got so many great English translations of the Bible?

-There are just a few major reasons we have so many different English translations:
+There are just a few major reasons we have so many different versions of the English Bible:

 The English language is always changing